 The COVID-19 pandemic has businesses in overdrive trying to connect with customers in meaningful ways at a time when we're all trying to stay safe and healthy through self-quarantine and social distancing.

-In this, we're all trying to stay safe and healthy through self-quarantine and social distancing.
-We're all trying to stay safe and healthy through self-quarantine and social distancing.
 For businesses – especially small ones – the catastrophic effects of forced shutdowns and zero foot traffic have left many CEOs, founders, and owners at the mercy of digital extensions and word-of-mouth to stay financially afloat.
 That said, there's a large dependency on the customer to pull businesses through these dark times.
 No pressure, customer.

 In this, businesses are on overdrive trying to connect with customers in meaningful ways.
 The result is a lot of heartfelt messages blasted to an email list, free services or discounts, and increased social media engagement.
 I'm seeing overtly bad behavior, too; major misses that will harm reputations for years to come.
 Specifically, Coronavirus "flash sales" (not kidding) and making ill-timed jokes about the world ending.
 To date, my favorite cringe-worthy messages involve commentary on how "bored" we must be and how "annoying" it is to stay home (because apparently, we're all angst-y teenagers).